prominence-eosc/docs-eosc/source/data.rst

      }
    }

 where the app username and password should be set as appropriate.
-Note that an application username and password are required, which are not the same as the username and password you use to access B2DROP.
-To create an application username and password, after logging in to https://b2drop.eudat.eu/ select **Settings** then **Security**.
 The mountpoint ``/data`` here is just an example and can be replaced with something else.

+Note that the app username and password are not the same as the username and password used to access B2DROP.
+To create an app username and password, login to https://b2drop.eudat.eu/, then select **Settings** then **Security** and click **Create new app password**.

 Using the PROMINENCE CLI to create jobs, the ``--storage`` option can be used to specify the name of a JSON file containing the above content.
 For example:

 .. code-block:: console

-   prominence create --storage my-onedata.json ...
+   prominence create --storage my-b2drop.json ...

 OneData
 -------